WangyuHello/mpv/DOCS/man/options.rst

     use of compute shaders over fragment shaders wherever possible.
 Enabled by default, although Nvidia users may want to disable it.

-``--vulkan-disable-events``
-    Disable the use of VkEvents, for debugging purposes or for compatibility with some older drivers / vulkan portability layers that don't provide working VkEvent support.

 ``--vulkan-display-display=<n>``
     The index of the display, on the selected Vulkan device, to present on when using the ``displayvk`` GPU context.
 Use ``--vulkan-display-display=help``